 Health and safety policies

-Visit our Health and Safety page to learn more about health insurance policies and coverage for study abroad.
+Visit our Health and Safety page to learn more about international travel medical insurance policies and coverage for study abroad.

 Temple sanctioned travel, including study abroad and other official university programs and/or activities, is prohibited in countries that are under United States Department of State travel warnings and/or countries rated as high or extreme travel risk by International SOS; accordingly, students are not permitted to travel to, or through, these countries while participating in, or traveling to/from a Temple sanctioned international program, activity and/or experience.